MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-delete-remittance-payment-orders.md

 ---
     title: How to Delete Remittance Payment Orders
     description: Orders can be deleted if they are managed in full and are in a closed financial year.
-An order is managed in full if no payments in the **Waiting Journal** page have a status of **Sent** or **Approved**.
+An order is managed in full if no payments on the **Waiting Journal** page have a status of **Sent** or **Approved**.

     services: project-madeira
     documentationcenter: ''